MiguelCastillo/azureContainer/README.md

 Initializes the container.
 If the container name does not exist, one is created.

 #### arguments
-- accessLevel - Optional string to specify if when creating a container, it should be `private`, `blob`, `container`.
+- accessLevel - Optional string to specify if when creating a container, it should be `private`, public `blob`, or public `container`.
 If nothing is proived, then container is `private`.

 Examples
 - `initialize('container')`